-Kara Zappone enters her third season as the head coach of the Siena Field Hockey program.
-A local product from nearby Queensbury, N.Y., during her short time Zappone has continued to build the program and led the Saints to their first victory in three years last fall.
+Kara Zappone enters her fourth season as the head coach of the Siena Field Hockey program.
+A local product from nearby Queensbury, N.Y., during her short time Zappone has continued to build the program and has led the team to victories in consecutive seasons for the first time since 2009-2010.

 A four-year member of the field hockey team at the University of Iowa in the mid-2000's, Zappone most recently spent five seasons as an assistant coach at Fairfield University.
 At Fairfield, Zappone helped oversee the daily operations of the team, including but not limited to recruiting, performance review, travel planning, and video exchanges.
 In her time at Fairfield, the Stags went from a program that went just 3-17 in 2007 to one that won nine games in both 2010 and 2011.
 The squad's 9-8 record this past year gave the program its first winning season since the 2000 campaign.